 Gila Zalon’s script was chosen by members of the “Producing Dramatic Video” class from eight resident script submissions at their first meeting on September 14.
 As in his Hollywood TV days, Producer Phil Doran several times assembled a “writers room” of crew members and others to “punch up” the script’s comic elements.
 “Writers room” participants were Jill Amadio, Leon Goldberg, Bill Hemberger, Paul Kachaturian, John Kelly, Dr. Jeanne Mayer, Lucy Parker, Suzanne Savlov, Alexandra Scott-Kelly, Starkey, and Ellen Van Houten.

-Production stills from “Write It Down” shoot December 4, 2018.
-To open this gallery, click on any photo.
+PHOTOS BY ANDRE TORNG: Production stills from “Write It Down” shoot December 4, 2018.
+To open the gallery below, click on any photo.
 To close it, click “X” in the upper right corner.
-PHOTOS BY ANDRE TORNG
+To see more of Andre’s production stills taken at two “Write It Down” shoots in late 2018, go to his website: https://ocnature.smugmug.com/LagunaWoods/11-04-18-LW-Video-Write-It-Down/i-ghhDjtT/A